KonstantinosX/graphgen-project/graphgen-website.md

 ## Using GraphGen with Python
 The easiest way to try out GraphGen is probably in Python through `graphgenpy`; a Python wrapper library for executing graph extraction queries in our custom DSL which is based on Datalog.
 The graphs that result from the extraction query are serialized to disk in a standard format and can then be _loaded_ into other graph libraries like [`NetworkX`](https://networkx.github.io/) for further analysis.

-###Installing graphgenpy

-To install `graphgenpy` onto your system, simply download the `graphgen-pkg`, and run:
-`python setup.py install` in the uncompressed directory.

-After that you can immediately use `graphgenpy` to extract and serialize your graphs onto disk and use them as you please.

 __Example:__